mureytasroc/trintheremin-public/Example Code/README.md

 ## Learning Activities
 1. Experiment with the other switches, sliders, buttons, and LED's on the TrinTheremin.
 What is the purpose of each?
 Hand-draw a diagram of the top of the TrinTheremin.
-   - Label all components used for input/output.
+   - Label all of the TrinTheremin components used for input/output.

 2. Examine the code contained in *TrinThereminExampleCode.ino*.
 This is the code that controls the behavior of the TrinTheremin.
 It is written in the Arduino programming language because the TrinTheremin essentially embeds an Arduino Micro into a custom circuit board.
    - Label each component on your hand-drawn diagram with both the pin number and identifier name given to it in *TrinThereminExampleCode.ino*